Alemenew/alx-system_engineering-devops/0x00-shell_basics/README.md

 **1-listit** script is used for Display the contents list of your current directory

 **2-bring_me_home** script is used for to navigate to home directory

+**3-listfiles** script is used for Display current directory contents in a long format